Jwonka/kilConstruction/README.md

     calls it at `/api/gallery-api*` and `/api/reviews*` on https://kilcon.work.

 - `cloudflare-worker-contact`
   - Contact form handler implemented as a Cloudflare Pages Function in this repo
-    (`src/pages/api/cloudflare-worker-contact.ts`), posting to Resend
   - Email forwarding

 ### Storage (R2 Object Storage)